alahirajeffrey/alahirajeffrey/README.md

+### Brief Introduction

-### Hi there 👋 My name is Alahira Jeffrey and I am a self taught developer.
+Hi there 👋 My name is Alahira Jeffrey and I am a self taught developer.
 I graduated from a university in the north eastern part of Nigeria with a degree in agricultural economics and I am currently rounding up my masters in the same field.

+### Stack

-### My stack include python (flask and django) and javascript (express), all of which i use in building backend systems and APIs
+My stack include python (flask and django) and javascript (express), all of which i use in building backend systems and APIs

+### Goals for 2022

-### My major goals for 2022 include
+My major goals for 2022 include
 - learning react and writing the frontend for my backend projects
 - completing a few more certificate on [freecodecamp](https://www.freecodecamp.org/learn)
 - learning about web3 as well as learning to write smart contracts with solidity